ast0414/semit/docs/index.md

 ### Classification Performance

 We obtained 5 different accuracy values for each of our datasets.
 For unsupervised, 1% semi-supervised, 5% semi-supervised, 10% semi-supervised, and fully supervised learning, our translation of MNIST data has a high accuracy of about 98%.

+The accuracy of our KMNIST data translation increases from unsupervised learning to fully supervised learning.
+Using unsupervised learning for KMNIST translation, our accuracy was about 3%, showing that our model couldn't translate data effectively.
+With a 1% semi-supervised learning, the accuracy increased tremendously for KMNIST data translation -- the accuracy was about 88%.
+This shows that with a small amount of labeled data, our model can translate at a greater performance.
+This is further shown with the increase in accuracy for 5% semi-supervised learning (accuracy is about 91%) and for 10% semi-supervised learning (accuracy is about 94%).
+The highest accuracy achieved with KMNIST data translation was about 96% accuracy.
+This was achieved with fully-supervised learning.
+Therefore, with labeled data, our model can translate Kannada MNIST data better.

+The accuracy of the Dig MNIST dataset also shows an increasing trend as the learning becomes more supervised.
+For unsupervised learning, the accuracy is about 3%.
+For 1% semi supervised, the accuracy found was about 59%.
+For 5% semi supervised, the accuracy is about 67%.
+For 10% semi supervised, teh accuracy is about 70%.
+Finally, for fully supervised learning the accuracy is about 75%.
+Though we have shown that with more labeled data our model can have a higher accuracy with translating Dig MNIST, the highest accuracy obtained was only about 75%, which means that there are still some errors in translation for Dig MNIST.

 The Fowlkes-Mallows score is another evaluation metric that we used to show how well our model performed.
-It shows the similarity among the clusters that are obtained after multiple clustering algorithms have been run on them.
+It shows the similarity among the clusters that are obtained after multiple clustering algorithms have been run.
+For the MNIST data set, we see that that Fowlkes-Mallows score stays relatively constant at around 0.96, showing that the similarity of clustering is roughly the same for each of the types of learning that we ran our model with.
+However, for both the KMNIST and Dig-MNIST data, the Fowlkes-Mallows score increases as the learning changes from unsupervised to fully supervised.
+This means that the similarity in clusterings increases as there is more labeled data to learn from in the model.
+With more similar clusterings, it is easier to determine what translates to what.
+Therefore, it makes sense that as the amount of similarity between clustering increases, so does the trend in accuracy.

 |        |           |
 |:-:|:-:|:-:|